Tips & Suggestions

 Should Flushable Wipes Be Flushed?

 Don’t believe everything you read on the packaging.
-It is not good idea to flush wipes, even if they say it’s okay.
+It is not a good idea to flush wipes, even if they say it’s okay.
 The reason they are bad for plumbing is that they don’t break down as quickly as other items.
 Wipes are held together with non-degradable substances.

 Unlike toilet paper, which breaks down upon hitting the water, wipes stay intact.
 This means they can become stuck in your septic tank or sewer pipes.
 This can result in blockages, clogs, backups, and flooding.